 Coordinators: Steve Koenig, Wayne Cotter

 Each session will focus on one album by a band or solo artist and be enriched by related tracks from the band’s career or works by others which shed light on the album.
 Discussion will cover performer histories, musical styles, historical contexts and critical reactions.
 Our definition of “rock” will be inclusive, containing branches of reggae, soul, folk and country.
-Some artists we might present include Creedence Clearwater Revival, Blondie, Chicago, Joan Armatrading, Jethro Tull, The Talking Heads and The Moody Blues.
+Some artists we might present include The Smith, Aretha Franklin, Toota and the Maytals, Jimi Hendrix, Funkadelic, Neil Young with Crazy Horse, Moody Blues, Jethro Tull, and Tracy Chapman.

 Coordinators: Steve Koenig, Victor Brener, Frieda Lipp